DiegoZardetto/Stocks-AND-Flows/README.md

 # Stocks-AND-Flows
-General Algos for Balancing and Applications to Demographic Balancing Equations
+General Algos for Balancing and Applications to Demographic Balancing Equations.